38 Contentious Years of Israel in Arabia

 Let us go back to the time of Avraham when, according to the Biblical account, he sent away Hagar and his son Ishmael from the camp.
 We should remember that Ishmael was thirteen when he was circumcised and Yitschak (Isaac) was born a year later, therefore Ishmael was fourteen years old when Yitschak was born.

 Unlike today, in the ancient cultures, the children were weaned a few years after birth.
 Then it is possible that Ishmael was seventeen or even nineteen years old when he was expelled from the family and Yitschak was then five years old.
+For more insight on the reason why Ishmael was expelled from Avraham’s family, the reader may refer to the article Did Really Ishmael Mock the Little Isaac?

 We read from the account in Genesis 21 that that day Avraham arose up early in the morning, took bread and a bottle of water, gave them to Hagar and Ishmael, and sent them away.
 As they strayed, they came in the wilderness of Beer-sheba, with no water to drink.

 Back to the future, four hundred and forty years later, the children of Avraham from the promised son Yitschak, the brother of Ishmael, came into the Wilderness of Tsin, where there was no water to drink.
 These are the settings according to the Biblical narratives.
+Now, let us draw a parallelism between these two events to see if we can find any similarities and differences.
+We read from the accounts in Genesis 21 and Numbers 20:

 And the water in the bottle was spent, and she cast the child under one of the shrubs.
-And she went, and sat her down over against him a good way off, as it were a bow-shot; for she said: ‘Let me not look upon the death of the child.’
+And she went and sat her down over against him a good way off, as it were a bow-shot; for she said: ‘Let me not look upon the death of the child.’
 And she sat over against him, and lifted up her voice, and wept.
-And Elohim heard the voice of the lad; and the angel of Elohim called to Hagar out of heaven, and said unto her: ‘What is to you, Hagar? fear not; for Elohim has heard the voice of the lad where he is.
+And Elohim heard the voice of the lad; and the angel of Elohim called to Hagar out of heaven and said unto her: ‘What is to you, Hagar? fear not; for Elohim has heard the voice of the lad where he is.
 Arise, lift up the lad, and hold him fast by your hand; for I will make him a great nation.’
 (Gen 21:14-19)

-Now there was no water for the congregation and they assembled against Mosheh and against Aharon.
+Now there was no water for the congregation, and they assembled against Mosheh and against Aharon.
 And the people contended with Mosheh and spoke, saying, “If only we had died when our brothers died before Yehovah!
 Why have you brought up the assembly of Yehovah into this wilderness, that we and our livestock should die here?
 And why have you brought us up out of Egypt, to bring us to this evil place? – not a place of grain or figs or vines or pomegranates, and there is no water to drink.”
 (Num 20:2-5)

-In the story of Ishmael, Elohim opened Hagar’s eyes and she saw a well of water.
-She went and filled the bottle with water, and gave the lad to drink.
+In the story of Ishmael, Elohim opened Hagar’s eyes, and she saw a well of water.
+She went and filled the bottle with water and gave the lad to drink.
 They survived and as it was promised to Hagar, Ishmael became a great nation.

 In the story of Israel, four hundred and forty years later, YHVH spoke to Mosheh to take his rod and assemble the congregation of Israel.
 Then He told Mosheh to speak to the rock before their eyes to give its water to the people and their livestock.
 They survived and as it was promised to Avraham, Israel became a great nation and entered the Promised Land.

+We should also notice another difference in the narratives in Genesis and Numbers.
+While the personal and intimate Name of Yehovah is used in the story of contention of the children of Israel with Mosheh, the Highest revealed Himself to Hagar and Ishmael only by His title “Elohim”, “a powerful one”, and only through an angel.
+We should notice that when Hagar and Ishmael were in the desert, they did not contend with Elohim but wept out to Him out of desperation.
 While on the other side, Israel did not contend with Mosheh but with YHVH, despite the fact that it was Him who sustained them during the forty years in the wilderness and it was Him who brought them to the land, and it was Him who promised them the land of milk and honey.
+Perhaps, that was the reason for the Bible code in our passage: to contrast Ishmael to Israel in order to teach us something.

 The censuses that raise questions

+What is this that is taught to us?
 In the Book of Numbers, we are told, there are two censuses of the children of Israel taken 38 years apart: the time Israel was in the desert of Arabia.
 They are listed in the first and in the twenty-sixth chapters of the Book of Numbers.

 TRIBE FIRST CENSUS SECOND CENSUS